My Linux Server Setup

 It will not go over the Installation of the OS itself.

-If you have a CentOS 8 Server then please use dnf install to install packages instead.
+If you use a RedHat based Distribution then please install epel-release and use dnf install to install packages instead.

 Update & Install